observablehq/framework/docs/getting-started.md

 <span class="focus">│</span>  <span class="muted">○ No</span>
 <span class="focus">└</span></pre>

-If you’ll continue developing after you finish this tutorial, you’ll likely want source control to track changes; answer `Yes` to initialize a git repository.
+If you’ll continue developing your project after you finish this tutorial and want source control, answer `Yes` to initialize a git repository.
 Or say `No` — you can always do it later by running `git init`.

 <pre><span class="muted">┌</span>  <span class="invert"> observable create </span>
 <span class="muted">│</span>